rushabhcodes/quartz/content/Notes/Cellular IP.md

    - Enhances mobility management for mobile devices in cellular systems, reducing latency during handovers.
 3. **Internet of Things (IoT)**:
    - Supports efficient mobility for IoT devices in industrial or smart city environments.

 ---

-## Comparison with Other Protocols
-- **Mobile IP**:
-  - Designed for macro-mobility but inefficient for frequent, localized movements.
-  - Cellular IP complements it by handling micro-mobility.
-- **HAWAII and HMIPv6**:
-  - Alternative micro-mobility protocols with different architectures (e.g., HAWAII uses co-located COAs, while HMIPv6 uses a Mobility Anchor Point).
-  - Cellular IP stands out for its simplicity and efficiency in dense, high-mobility environments.

----